Learn powerful up-to-date methods from the experts that will stop fruit flies in their tracks and get rid of them for good.

 What are Fruit Flies?

-Drosophila melanogaster is commonly referred to as fruit flies or vinegar flies, depending on the geographical area that they are being discussed.
-They are small flying insects that are considered a nuisance and health risk around the globe.
+Drosophila melanogaster is commonly referred to as fruit flies or vinegar flies, depending on the geographical area in which they are being discussed.
+They are small flying insects that are considered a nuisance and a health risk around the globe.
 They are easily identifiable.
 Adult females will measure 3-4 mm long with males being slightly smaller.
 Both have oval-shaped bodies.

 Fruit flies have yellow-brown or tan bodies with a belly that is black and gray on the underside.
 Both males and females have striped abdomens with the males terminating in a distinguishing black patch.
 Their most distinctive characteristic though is their eyes.
 A fruit fly’s eyes are normally a bright red with rare examples being a darker red.